LinwoodDev/Butterfly/docs/docs/painters/intro.md

 Create a new painter by clicking on the plus icon.
 Change the painter order by dragging and change the painter by clicking.
 If you click on a selected tool you can configure the painter.

+The name of the painter will be displayed as tooltip on hover on the painter.